Why I Hate Candy Land (and What to Play Instead)

 At its core, Candy Land helps young children practice taking turns and follow directions – but this is true of most games, so it’s not a strong selling point for me.

-It’s too long.
+Candy Land is also too long.
 At 134 spaces to travel, a typical game is going to require more than a dozen turns to get a player to the end of the board.
 Especially in a 4-player game, kids (and adults!) lose interest because there’s nothing interesting happening when it’s not your turn.
-There’s barely anything interesting happening even when it is your turn.
+There’s barely anything happening even when it is your turn.

 Candy Land board with Gingerbread and Candy Cane cards